How To Polish Your Car by Hand (Step-By-Step Guide)

 Now, you can start polishing your car and remove swirl marks and scratches.
 It would be best if you always started with a compound.
 The compound is more abrasive than the polish and will quickly remove scratches and paint imperfections.

-Then, after you finish polishing with a compound, repeat the process using the final polish for enhancing the paint and removing haze left by the compound.
+Then, after you finish polishing with a compound, repeat the process using the final polish to enhance the paint and remove the haze left by the compound.

 Here are quick steps you should follow:

-1. Apply compound or polish to the applicator pad: pour product to the applicator pad.
+1. Apply compound or polish to the applicator pad: pour the product onto the buffing pad.
 Make sure not to use too much product.
 5-6 dots will be enough.

 2. Gently start polishing in circular motions: don’t use too much pressure on the applicator pad.
 Just make circular motions in all directions.
 Make sure to polish every single part of the section thoroughly.

-3. Work in small 20×20 inches sections: when you’re polishing by hand, you should work in smaller areas, which will help you to do a better job, and not to mess up anything.
+3. Work in small 20×20 inches sections: when you’re polishing by hand, you should work in smaller areas, which will help you to do a better job and not mess up anything.
 In my opinion, you should polish each section for a minute or two.

-By following those steps, you’ll get fantastic results.
+By following these steps, you’ll get fantastic results.

 Step 4: After Each Section, Wipe Off The Residue